LevanBokeria/bayesian_sequential_design_simulations/README.md

-# Main sequence of scripts to run simulations:
+# Main sequence of steps to run simulations:

 First, please open the .Rproj file.
 Having the project started makes sure the working directory is set correctly.
+Then, please make sure Rstudio packages are up-to-date.
+In particular, please make sure to install the "pacman" package using install.packages('pacman')

 1_simulation_parameters.R: specify various types of simulations you'd like to run.
 You can either run on the cluster or locally.